 Jump Force | Review

 Co-Founder of Time wasters.
-I gravitate towards open world, action RPG’s and combat or sandbox survival.
-I play mostly Xbox Series X, PC or Meta Quest 2 - but my trusty NES is never far away.
+I gravitate towards pen world, action RPG’s, combat survival and sandbox explorers.
+I spend most time on my Xbox Series X or PC but my trusty NES is never far away.

 jump force review